resoltico/FTLLexEngine/docs/DOC_05_Errors.md

 ### Constraints
 - Fallbacks preserve FTL-like syntax for debugging.
-- SelectExpression fallback shows selector context (v0.23.0+).
+- SelectExpression fallback shows selector context.
 - All fallbacks wrapped in braces for visual distinction.

 ---